Tinram/Windows-Survival/README.md

 ### Unreachable Offscreen

 + `right click` window on taskbar, or select it and use `Alt` + `Space`
-+ if `Restore` option available, select it to pop window out of minimised/maximised state
++ if `Restore` option available, select it to get window out of minimised/maximised state
 + `Move`
 + cursor
 + move mouse